isomerpages/sndgo-corp/_initiatives/Health/National Steps Challenge™ & Healthy 365 App.md

 Eligible participants can collect a HPB Fitness Tracker or use compatible fitness devices and pair these with the Healthy 365 app.
 Once done, users can clock steps and moderate-to-vigorous physical activity minutes to earn rewards.

-Click [here](https://www.healthhub.sg/programmes/37/nsc) for more information.
+Click on the link for more information on the [National Steps Challenge™](https://www.healthhub.sg/programmes/37/nsc).